MarcoStb1993/robot_statemachine/statemachine_additions/README.md

 ```

 Replace the dots with the usual parameters for the navigation stack.
 To use a particular
-navigation stack, call it like in this [tutorial](http://wiki.ros.org/navigation/Tutorials/SendingSimpleGoals)
+navigation stack, initiate it like in this [tutorial](http://wiki.ros.org/navigation/Tutorials/SendingSimpleGoals)
 and call the action for forward movement with "move_base" and for reverse movement
 with "move_base_reverse".